 Discounts on other WVS Courses & Coaching services

 A: A social enterprise is a common good corporation with a purpose to create profits that benefit people and places for future generations.
-The legal structure of the organization is not the deciding factor but including a social impact or community benefit mission in it’s charter is useful.
+The legal structure of the organization is not the deciding factor, but rather the intentional purpose embedded in this charter of the organization matters.

 Yes!
 Your business can also create community benefits including: livable wages, environmental stewardship practices and useful products/services.